MJ9001/project-no/README.md

 c) Given I am in game, at a low coffee level, when the coffee bar 'ticks' to zero, then I should see the game over screen.

-### As a player, I want to be able to collect powerups, so that I can run faster and jump higher.
+### As a player, I want to be able to collect powerups, so that I can run faster and be invincible.

-a)
+a) Given I am in game, when I pickup a power up, then I should increase speed.

-b)
+b) Given I am in game, when I pick up a power up, then I should not take damage from obstacles.

-c)
+c) Given I am in game, when I pick up a power up, then its effects should only last a short amount of time.

 ### As a player, I want to be able to run when I have a lot of coffee, so that I can ????????????????.